ayodejiayodele/solution-presentation/README.md

 This was achieved with two components, a webhook to listen to [organization events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads), and a [custom web API](src/readme.md) to receive the delivery of the webhook's payload and orchestrate the application of the branch protection as well as create the issue in the repository.

 **Webhook**

+> Before creating the webhook, the URL of the API needs to be ready.
+Therefore, you should already deploy/host the web API before carrying out this step.

 The webhook was created with the following properties:
 | Property | Value |
 | --- | --- |